 - Appreciating impacts of SCM decisions in corporate performance

 Armed with the tools and techniques of SCM, that will be offered in the programme, the participants will be able to identify and diagnose problems and risk factors in their supply chain and work out solutions.
 They will be able to enhance the efficiency and effectiveness of the supply chain practices of their respective organisations, leading to boost in customer services and bottom line.

-The programme is designed to enable the participants to have hands on experience in developing different optimization spread sheet models including demand forecasting, network optimization and inventory models.
+The programme is designed to enable the participants to have hands on experience in developing different optimisation spread-sheet models including demand forecasting, network optimisation and inventory models.